The Family That Prays Together...

 "We are not nearly so alone as we imagine, whatever the hour or place."
 St. Thomas Aquinas on Angels

 The current immense popularity of angels also means that they are often misunderstood.
 And misrepresented.
-September is the perfect month to delve into the mystery of of these heavenly companions and learn more.
+September is the perfect month to delve into the mystery of these heavenly, God-given companions and learn more.
 The month ends with the Feast of the Archangels on September 29th, and October opens with the Feast of our Guardian Angels on October 2nd.
 What fun to spend this month immersed in "everything angels" and end the month rejoicing with an Angel Party!

 Most of what we know about angels comes from the writings of St. Thomas Aquinas (earning him the title of "Angelic Doctor").
 He writes that each angel is "its very own order in the universe, far greater than a star," and points out that "almost instinctively, we want to know more about them... because they are all so very close to us and our living."

 As adults, we can turn to St. Thomas to fulfill our yearning to know more about angels, but what about our children?

 It's all too easy to forgot about the things we can't see.
 And what a pity if we do!
 God has given each of us our own Guardian Angel to look after us and help us get to heaven, and scores of others to hear our prayers, too.